ByteQuix / Examples / All Industries

 The pilot delivers one thing: inbound sales and prospect calls turned into structured CRM leads automatically, from your existing phone system's recordings or transcripts.
 The first 2 to 3 weeks, we wire the tap and the CRM write.
 By day 30, sales-lead capture rate climbs above 90 percent, and lead-to-rep latency goes from days to minutes.
 Industry data shows leads contacted within 5 minutes convert at 8 times the rate of leads contacted later; the pilot brings your shop into that window.

 From there it grows.
 On the monthly, the next tool layers in service-request routing (calls classified as existing-customer service requests write into your FSM, e.g., ServiceTitan, Knowify).
 The one after adds billing-and-supplier classification (those calls route to the right queue or QuickBooks record).
 The one after layers in duplicate-record cleanup across CRM, FSM, and QuickBooks.
-Eventually the destination is the full call-intake tool the Solutions Library describes.
+Eventually the destination is the full call-intake tool.

 Your monthly is flat once the pilot graduates onto Starter.
 Small refinements stay included.
 Adding service-request routing, billing classification, or duplicate cleanup is each a new tool, and we tell you about each one openly before we build it.
 New receptionist or dispatcher onboarding compresses tool by tool as routing decisions move out of the senior receptionist's head and into the system.